pegasystems/pega-helm-charts/docs/Deploying-Pega-on-AKS.md

    c.
 In **Configure virtual network**, select the Virtual Network in which you created your cluster, then select a different subnet from the one you selected for cluster.

-   `Note: Select the same subnet is not supported and results in an error.`
+   `Note: Selecting the same subnet in this field is not supported and results in an error.`

    d.
 Click **Next: Frontends.**